jmacdotorg/plerd/README.md

 It allows you to compose and maintain blog posts as easily as adding and modifying Markdown files in a single folder.
 Plerd creates an entirely static website based on the content of this one folder, automatically updating the site whenever this content changes.

-Optional and experimental Plerd features add support for IndieWeb technologies, such as sending and receiving webmentions.
+Optional and experimental Plerd features add support for IndieWeb technologies, such as sending webmentions.

 ## Purpose